Column-Oriented Database Technologies (click to download)

 - Effective partitioning/indexing schemes can be difficult to design

 The real value in using column-oriented database technology comes from high performance, scalable storage and retrieval of large to massive datasets (Big Data) focused on aggregation queries.
 Simply put: Reports!
 You can design Star schema’s or Data Vaults (The Data Vault – What is it? – Why do we need it?) incorporating these technologies and you will find that column-oriented databases provide a clear solution in the data warehouse and business intelligence.

-Look for future blogs on Hadoop/Hive/HBase and Extract-Transform-Load (ETL) technologies, and don’t be afraid to comment, question, or debate, there is always room to learn new things…
+Look for future blogs on Hadoop/Hive/HBase and Extract-Transform-Load (ETL) technologies.
+Also, don’t be afraid to comment, question, or debate, there is always room to learn new things…